 You will have ready access to the National Library of Scotland, a leading research library, as well as the University’s Main Library, which provides a wealth of primary and secondary texts and journals and is home to our Centre for Research Collections.
 Edinburgh’s many museums and art house cinemas are a further rich resource.

-Students working in any languages other than English should be competent in those languages.
+If you intend to undertake aspects of the programme in any languages other than English, you should be competent in those languages.

 Check whether your international qualifications meet our general entry requirements: